ganigavinaya/Music_classification/README.md

 # Music_classification
-NLP/ML Project to songs based on lyrics:
+NLP/ML Project to classify songs based on lyrics:

 Automatic classification of music based on lyrics in the field of NLP.
 This study investigates the implications of classifying a song based on machine learning techniques specifically,